Location: Shimoga District

 Best time to visit: November to February.
 It is better to avoid monsoon season which starts from June and continues till September as Agumbe receives very heavy rains during that period.

 Agumbe is a beautiful serene village located in west coastal region in Shimoga district, Thirthalli taluk in Malnad region of Karnataka, India.
 It is a very small village with total population of 500 people in the village.
 Malnad covers western and eastern slopes of Western Ghats.
-It is located in the UNSECO World Heritage Site.
+It is a UNESCO World Heritage Site.
 It covers many districts like Shimoga, Udupi, Sringeri, Uttara Kannada, Chikmagalur, Hassan, Kodagu and Dakshina Kannada.
 Agumbe is famous for its green and serene natural beauty is also known as Cheerapuji of South India.
 Cheerapunji is a small town in Meghalaya, India it is known as wettest place on Earth.

 Sunset Point: one of the best sunsets one can view is from Agumbe, it is just 10mins walk from the main town.
 The point is on the highest peak in Western Ghats.
 Tourists can witness beautiful sunset over the Arabian Sea.
 The change in the colour of Sun and sea, gives visitors a spectacular view of sunset.